 - Stroke techniques in case you need some pointers for best performance.

 - Do a dry test run with Rover by having your dog get on the board while it’s flat on the dock or beach

 - Consider the best positioning of you and your pet.

 - Consider how to best retrieve your pup if they take a plunge.

 - Consider how to return to the dock or beach safely and get back on

 The order of events go something like this:

 - Attach board leash to your ankle.

-- Invite your dog to join you on the board as we practiced on the dock.
+- Invite your dog to join you on the board.

 - Have your dog find a spot to rest and sit or lay low.